Pol-Business Continuity and Disaster Recovery

 An effective Business Continuity Plan (BCP) contains the steps outlined below.
 Each school, administrative division or other university entity's BCP is expected to contain these steps, as appropriate, completed in a proficient and well-documented manner.

 Note: The Information Security Office is available to consult on the BCP process.
-The Information Technology Operations Center is available to consult on your specific DR needs (please contact the IT HelpDesk for assistance).
+Information Technology Services is available to consult on your specific DR needs (please contact the ITS HelpDesk for assistance).

 Also see ISO-015 Backup of Data.